sorrell/alpine-mono-xsp/README.md

-# docker-alpine-mono-xsp
+# Alpine with Mono and XSP

-Alpine with Mono and XSP
+This is a Docker container based on Alpine with Mono and XSP installed.